philip-gai/announcement-drafter/README.md

 A 🤖 &nbsp;for drafting new GitHub announcements using pull requests

 Do you use GitHub discussions?
-Do you create announcements for your open-source projects or org team posts?
+Do you create announcements for your open-source projects or team posts?
 How do you get feedback or peer reviews on your post before creating it?

 Now you can: